linode/apl-docs/docs/for-devs/console/overview.md

 - A "Download KUBECFG" link to download a KUBECONFIG file that gives access to the namespace of the team selected.
 Admins can download one with `cluster-admin` permissions (giving access to all namespaces) by setting the team selector to '-'.
 You can use it like `export KUBECONFIG=$file_location` or by merging it with another KUBECONFIG file like `.kube/config`.
 Please visit the official Kubernetes [documentation about managing kube contexts](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
 - When Harbor is enabled, a link to download the Dockercfg file.
-- When APL uses an automatic generated CA or Let's Encrypt staging certificates, a "Download CA" link is provided.
+- When an automatic generated CA or Let's Encrypt staging certificates are used, a "Download CA" link is provided.